SamuliVen/lintupongari_fullstack/README.md

 - At the moment the app only accepts Finnish birds that can be found in wikipedia.<br/>
 - "Species not found, add sighting anyway?".<br/>
 2. Rename ALL of the functions and variables to english.<br/>
-3. Text fields overflow on mobile.
-4. UI-Framework
+3. UI-Framework <br/>
-5. Language changes?
+4. Language changes? <br/>
-6. Paging-component in case of e.g. 1000 sightings
+5. Paging-component in case of e.g. 1000 sightings